gbdev/pandocs/src/MBCs.md

 the tighter timing of CGB Double Speed Mode.
 There have been rumours that older MBCs (like MBC1-3) wouldn't be fast enough in that mode.
 If so, it might be nevertheless possible to use Double Speed during periods which use only code and data which is located in internal RAM.
-However, despite of the above, a self-made MBC1-EPROM card appears to work stable and fine even in Double Speed Mode though.
+Despite the above, a self-made MBC1-EPROM card appears to work stable and fine even in Double Speed Mode.